 The Organization maintains a deferred annuity plan under Internal Revenue Code Section 403(b) which covers all full-time employees who have been employed by the Organization for at least 90 days.
 Employee contributions are voluntary.
 After two years of employment, the Organization contributes five percent of qualified wages.
 The Organization's contributions vest at the earlier of retirement age, death, disability or termination.
-There were no contributions for the year ended June 30, 2019.
+The Organization's contributions were \$1,432 for the year ended June 30, 2020.

-In April 2016, the Organization adopted a profit sharing plan under Section 401(k) of the Internal Revenue Code that covers all employees who meet the plan's eligibility requirements.
+In April 2016, the Organization adopted a profit-sharing plan under Section 401(k) of the Internal Revenue Code that covers all employees who meet the plan's eligibility requirements.
 The Plan provides for profit sharing contributions by the Organization to each qualifying participant's individual account under a pro rata formula.
 Under this formula, each qualifying participant's individual account will receive a pro rata allocation.
 This allocation is based on the qualifying participant's compensation in relation to the total compensation of all qualifying participants.
-The Organization's contributions were \$21,382 for the year ended June 30, 2019.
+The Organization's contributions were \$48,742 for the year ended June 30, 2020.